 1 point - Post a comment on her photos

 When 32348 reaches 200 Chic Points, she will be in the Style Council!

 Wool is awesome, because it’s classic and it is one of the only materials that still locks in warmth when wet.
 Puffers tend to be just bulky; unless you’re really doing a snow sport (sledding, skiing, etc) wool will get you through everything.
-And I agree with oyitsjess; layers!posted over 4 years ago
+And I agree with oyitsjess; layers!posted almost 5 years ago